davidegat/happy-prompts/README.md

 ## Techniques
 - **Fake tests**: tricking LLMs into entering a fake test mode where they are instructed to generate two answers: one "hidden from the user" (uncensored chain of thoughts) and another regular one that may or may not be displayed depending on a variable.
+- **tl/dr**: LLMs think they are in test mode and feel free.

 - **Reverse thinking trick**: tricks the model into rewriting a phrase with the opposite intent, not just the opposite action.
-By enabling “hidden thoughts” and disabling safety, the model gets confused and produces inverted but coherent outputs, often bypassing guardrails in unexpected ways...
+By enabling “hidden thoughts” and disabling safety, the model gets confused and produces inverted but coherent outputs, often bypassing guardrails in unexpected ways..
+- **tl/dr**: gives the model new boundaries so that it thinks rules are not broken.

 - **Funny code**: tricking LLMs into debugging meaningless encrypted or obfuscated code, forcing them to rebuild it at all costs based on the "observed behaviour," while nudging them to hallucinate fully working code.
+- **tl/dr**: exploit known anxious beaviour of LLMs, also their tendency to look cool...

 - **Multilingual injection (Kyrgyz story)**: abusing multilingual prompts and variable substitution to bypass restrictions, embedding story-building instructions in another language, confusing the model by referencing a book, and finally asking it to produce an interview.
+- **tl/dr**: Strange languages, wrong translations, fake variables.
+Model goes nuts.

 - **Flooding**: exploiting cases where LLMs leaked parts of their system prompt during deep reasoning by flooding them with repeated fragments of leaked text, which could lead to incremental leakage or even a full prompt dump at once.
+- **tl/dr**: It's like screaming "Hemorroids" 1000 times to your doctor, and he discloses all his secrets.
+Can't explain why.

 - **Getting system prompts**: making LLMs echo their system prompt by using training tokens like `<BOS>` / `<EOS>`, or by tricking them into believing that the user input marked the end of the system message.
 This technique was also used to enable the fake test trick.
+- **tl/dr**: Childhood traumas of LLMs are interesting.
+We are using them.

 ## Content